fossabot/GiG.Core/docs/GiG.Core.DistributedTracing.OpenTelemetry.md

-# GiG.Core.DistributedTracing
+# GiG.Core.DistributedTracing.OpenTelemetry

-This Library provides an API to register Tracing to capture distributed traces from your application.
+This Library provides an API to register Tracing using Open Telemetry to capture distributed traces from your application.

 ## Basic Usage